Daniel-Sogbey/go-paystack/README.md

 # Paystack Go SDK 🥤

 ## Robust Go SDK for the Paystack API
-> A well tested and maintained Go sdk for using the paystack api
+> A well tested and maintained Go sdk for the paystack api

 ### Install
 > ```go get github.com/Daniel-Sogbey/go-paystack```